scottalford75/Remora-docs/docs/source/software/hal-pruencoder.rst

 Adding functions to threads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The servo thread is used to communicate with the controller board and perform motion calculations.
 Functions are added in the order of execution.
-Firstly data is read from the controller board *(remora.read)*, motion is then computed, stepper frequencies are calculated *(remora.update-freq)* and then the data is written to the controller board *(remora.write)*.

 .. code-block::